Equality, Diversity and Inclusion

 Additional support: Reasonable Adjustments SharePoint

-The university has created a dedicated reasonable adjustments SharePoint site to support existing colleagues who may be seeking reasonable adjustments or responsible for implementing adjustments for colleagues in their team.
+The university has created a dedicated reasonable adjustments SharePoint site (available only to existing staff) to support existing colleagues who may be seeking reasonable adjustments or responsible for implementing adjustments for colleagues in their team.

 On this page you can explore: